sniclasj/vexillological-vexation/README.md

 __Game Page__

 The top of the game page maintains visibility of the game's title.
-A box displaying the question number is located below the title and a box with the name of the country the player must identify follows.
-Beneath the box containing the name of the country are boxes for tallying correct and incorrect answers.
-Finally, two clickable buttons are located below the correct/incorrect tally boxes and it is these buttons which display the two flag image options for the user's guess.
+Boxes displaying tallies for correct and incorrect answers are located below the title.
+Beneath the score tally boxes are boxes displaying the question number and the name of the country whose flag must be identified.
+Finally, two clickable buttons are located below the box containing the country name, and it is these buttons which display the flag image options for the user to choose between.

 ![Game Page](documentation/testing/vex-vex-game-page.png)